NGFuture/NGFuture/README.md

 When I'm not coding, you can find me hiking, enjoying ocean views, or spending time with my family and friends.

-## Latest Project: UpUp Mobile App
+## Latest Mobile Project: UpUp Mobile App

 My latest project is the UpUp mobile app.
 It's a React Native app designed to provide users with a fun and interactive quiz experience.
 The app is built using modern technologies and showcases my expertise in mobile app development.